Sri Lanka explosions: More than 100 Kiwis registered in the country

-More than 100 New Zealanders are registered as being in Sri Lanka where coordinated explosions have killed upwards of 50 people in Sri Lanka.
+More than 100 New Zealanders are registered as being in Sri Lanka where coordinated explosions have killed at least 138 people in Sri Lanka.

 The Ministry of Foreign Affairs told the Herald there are currently 115 Kiwis registered as being in the South Asian country.

-The Ministry is responding to reports of bomb blasts in and around the country's largest city, Colombo.
+The Ministry is responding to reports of bomb blasts in and around the country's largest city, Colombo, and at a church at Batticaloa, on the east coast.

 But government officials have not received any reports of New Zealand citizens being caught up in the terror attacks.